plone/plone.app.modernizr/README.rst

     </records>
   </registry>

-This way futur maintainer or integrator will be able to provide an updated version of modernizr without forgeting tests.
+This way future maintainer or integrator will be able to provide an updated version of modernizr without forgetting tests.